Champii/Comet/README.md

 ## Introduction

-Work in progress, this is still a naive early prototype.
+Work in progress, this is still an early naive prototype.

-Comet is a framework for the web build with Rust+Wasm<3.
+Comet is a framework for the web build with Rust + Wasm <3.
 It takes its inspiration from MeteorJS, Seed-rs, Yew and others.

 This crate aims to be an all-in-one all-inclusive battery-included isomorphic reactive framework.